aristanetworks/avd-workshops/workshops/jinja-yaml.md

 {% endfor %}
 ```

-Lets analyze the sections of this template.
+Let's analyze the sections of this template.

 `dns`:  DNS is a variable that we are using to represent each item in the list.
 This can be anything you wish.